Heart of Gold (Johnny Hates Jazz song): Background

 "[It's] a song about prostitutes, about how you don't stop to think that they were once schoolgirls, once played hockey and that sort of thing.
 I've always been quite embarrassed by prostitutes, but I had to talk to one to write the song.
 She was a very high-class prostitute, but there was something sad about her eyes and the front she put up.
 I was chatting her up in a bar in Los Angeles and an American guy pulled me aside and told me she was a hooker.
 I was shocked.
 So then I thought I would ask her about what she was doing.
 She really didn't open up as much as I hoped she would.
 But it's not at all an offensive song – it's just an observation of the person I met: a very street-wise and high-class sort of girl."

 Musically, the song was partly inspired by Rick James' "Mr. Policeman", a song from his 1981 album Street Songs.
 Recalling "Heart of Gold" in 2021, Datchler told Will Harris, "It was a semi-reggae track, big horn section.
 It turned out to be a good track."
 He added that it was a "really good recording" and one which provides a "good illustration of my [musical] influences as a kid".

+Release

+Ahead of the single's release, a national competition was launched by Virgin Records in partnership with Kodak for the design of the picture sleeve.
+The competition, which received approximately 3,000 entries, was won by 16-year-old Nicole Redican, who submitted a photograph she took of her 15-year-old friend, Andrea Newton.
+Newton subsequently posed for a new photograph taken by Simon Fowler and Nicole Redican assisted in the sleeve design.
+A feature on their winning entry appeared on the BBC1 children's television programme Going Live! on 16 January 1988.